The 10 Best Temples In Siem Reap

 Completed in 961 AD and built by Rajendravarman II, Pre Rup Temple is architecturally and artistically an amazing place to visit.
 Incorporating into its large structure are impressive carvings, which holds a feeling of grandeur that captures the imagination of days gone by.

 Once you reach the top of the steep steps – five towers await you and display beautifully carved doors.
-Still holding richly detailed and well preserved lintels – the view from the top of Pre Rup is majestic as you gain a taste of how advanced the Khmer civilization was in the height of its reign.
+Still holding richly detailed and well-preserved lintels – the view from the top of Pre Rup is majestic as you gain a taste of how advanced the Khmer civilization was in the height of its reign.

 Temple Number 7 – Ta Som

-With a past cloaked in destruction and it was said to have been purposely destroyed in the 14th century by enemy forces who invaded Cambodia.
+With the past cloaked in destruction and it was said to have been purposely destroyed in the 14th century by enemy forces who invaded Cambodia.
 Ta Som Temple remained in a state of ruin for centuries – until work began in 1998 to restore the shrine to its former glory.

-There are several small courtyard, where locals sell their wares such as clothes and paintings…that brings back life to this once forgotten temple.
+There are several small courtyards, where locals sell their wares such as clothes and paintings…that brings back life to this once forgotten temple.
 As you move to the end and step outside – you will see a huge, old tree that has entwined itself among the aged stones, which presents a knotted display of amazing beauty.